 The EIIA coverage serves as supplementary insurance for students who already have an insurance plan that covers them overseas.
 It may serve as primary insurance in the absence of another insurance plan.
 For more information on the policy, please visit the EIIA website and view the International Travel Abroad Summary.
 If a student needs to seek emergency medical treatment abroad, he or she may need to pay out-of-pocket for the services received and then submit a claim form to EIIA for reimbursement.
 Please see the EIIA Medical Reimbursement Claim Form or the EIIA Trip Cancelation or Interruption Claim Form for a step-by-step guide to submitting a claim.

-As a secondary carrier, students, faculty and staff may use their US based personal medical coverage for routine or non-emergency medical expenses while abroad.
-Not all US based insurance companies (i.e., Cigna, Blue Cross Blue Shield, Aetna) offer medical insurance coverage abroad.
+Students may be able to use their U.S. based personal medical coverage for routine or non-emergency medical expenses while abroad.
+Not all U.S. based insurance companies (i.e., Cigna, Blue Cross Blue Shield, Aetna) offer medical insurance coverage abroad.
 It is important to contact the insurance provider to discuss coverage.
 Some important questions to ask:

-Students should not cancel their US based insurance policy while abroad.
-In the event that the student returns to the US due to medical reasons, the US based insurance will become the primary insurance.
+Students should not cancel their U.S. based insurance policy while abroad.
+In the event that the student returns to the U.S. due to medical reasons, the U.S. based insurance will become the primary insurance.